-•Small Animal Emergency and Critical Care Option: Completion of VETT11 Veterinary Emergency and Critical Care, VETT57R Veterinary Technology Special Projects with an emphasis in small animal emergency and critical care and at least 4 units of VETT5R as a emergency or critical care internship.
+\Shelter Medicine option: completion of VETT 56 Shelter Medicine, CET certification, and at least 200 hours of shelter medicine internship. \Small Animal Emergency and Critical Care option: completion of VETT 11 Veterinary Emergency and Critical Care, VETT 57 Veterinary Technology Special Projects with an emphasis in emergency and critical care, and at least 200 hours of emergency or critical care internship.